Reconcyl/eso/foam/builtins.md

 ## `_}`

-Appends an element to a list.
+Append an element to a list.

 Usage: `a: block, b` → `a ++ [b]`